 - Carefully submerge the turkey in the brine.
 Add more water, if needed, to make sure the brine covers the turkey entirely.

-Cover with a plastic bag and top with heavy item, like a brick or a heavy plate, to keep the turkey submerged.
+- Cover with a plastic bag and top with a heavy item, like a brick or a heavy plate, to keep the turkey submerged.

 - If fridge space is limited, use a cooler.
 Place brine and turkey in a large brining bag.
 Seal the bag closed and place it inside the cooler.
 Cover with lots of ice and set in a dark, cool place until ready to use.

-- When ready to cook, take turkey out of the brine and pat dry with paper towels.
+- When ready to cook, take the turkey out of the brine, rinse it under cold water, and pat dry with paper towels.